 Instructions

-• Heat the olive oil and butter in a large sauté pan over medium heat until the butter melts.
-Add the carrots and cook, stirring from time to time, for about 8 minutes, until tender and have a little color.
+• Heat the olive oil and butter in a large skillet over medium heat until the butter melts.
+Add the carrots and cook, turning from time to time, until tender and lightly golden, about 8 minutes.

 Fresh Every Day Cookbook